dann1/one-deploy/test_molecule.md

 :warning: You can use OpenNebula's [Public Marketplace](https://marketplace.opennebula.io/appliance) to download them.

-Download (and rename) VM templates and OS images into your OpenNebula instance.
+Download (and rename) VM templates and OS images into your OpenNebula instance:

 - `Ubuntu 22.04` -> `ubuntu2204`
 - `Ubuntu 20.04` -> `ubuntu2004`